-Our Clients expect nothing short of prompt, consistent and high quality service.
-While operator skill is important-the fact is; our Crews cannot do a lot of the maintenance and installation work without properly functioning and safe equipment!
-As we have grown over the past three decades, we have acquired an entire fleet of riding zero-turn (ZTR) mowers, walk behinds, push mowers, heavy equipment, 1-ton dump body trucks, various vans, small cars, trailers, flatbeds, hand tools, etc. None of this equipment fixes or maintains itself, and our success in the field directly correlates to the efforts and applied skills of our Fleet and Facilities Management team!
+Our valued clients expect prompt, consistent and high-quality service from us.
+Our crews cannot perform maintenance and installation work on their properties without properly functioning and safe equipment.
+As we have grown over the past three decades, we have acquired a large fleet of various types of mowers, heavy equipment, 1-ton dump trucks, assorted trucks, vans, cars, trailers, flatbeds, power equipment, hand tools, etc. Our success in the field is directly dependent on the efforts and applied skills of our Fleet and Facilities Management team.

 What Do You Need to be a Fleet and Facilities Manager or Shop Assistant?